-- The use of leases is widespread in Europe.
+- 70 The use of leases is widespread in Europe.
 In 2013, EU enterprises in the business of 'renting or operating own or leased real estate' generated a turnover of 296.7 billion euro, and EU enterprises in the business of 'rental and leasing' generated a turnover of 149.7 billion euro.
-Entities operating in these sectors employed approximately 2 million employees. - 70 Entities use leases for different reasons (see paragraph 73).
+Entities operating in these sectors employed approximately 2 million employees. - 71 Entities use leases for different reasons (see paragraph 74).
 Currently, payments under an operating lease are recognised as an expense over the lease term.
 Some entities that currently lease assets may decide that they have less incentive to lease if a primary reason for leasing was IAS 17's off-balance sheet accounting treatment of operating leases.
 On the other hand, as per the economic study commissioned by EFRAG lessee entities prioritising other features of leasing (e.g. increased operational flexibility) may be unconcerned about the new accounting treatment in itself, or at least unwilling to pay any premium to sustain an off-balance sheet approach.
 These entities will then be faced with an existing funding option with broadly the same accounting treatment as any alternative funding options available to them (e.g. bank lending).
-Also see paragraph 110 for the impact on SMEs. - 71 Entities may also consider the additional ongoing costs arising from the change in lease accounting in deciding whether to lease or to (borrow and) buy assets.
+Also see paragraph 111 and following for the impact on SMEs. - 72 Entities may also consider the additional ongoing costs arising from the change in lease accounting in deciding whether to lease or to (borrow and) buy assets.
 The economic study commissioned by EFRAG attempted to estimate the possible scale of a reduction in demand for leasing.
 The approach taken involved first estimating the additional compliance costs resulting from IFRS 16.
 Second, those costs were assumed to be fully considered to be part of the cost of operating leases (which is a key assumption).
 This part of the study indicated that the implied cost of financing through operating leases could increase in the range of 3.0-3.4 basis points compared to today.
 The survey responses obtained in the study suggested that a small but not insignificant proportion of lessees could be sensitive to such price changes: around 6% of lessees interviewed indicated that they could switch to an alternative funding option as a consequence of the increased costs triggered by IFRS 16 (a 6% reduction in global leasing volumes by companies listed in the EU's regulated markets is equivalent to a decline of around 3% in overall leasing volumes in the EU).
-The study noted that not all lessees that are motivated to switch may actually do so, and estimated that the actual decline in overall EU leasing volumes may range from less than 0.1% to up to 3%. - 72 EFRAG has identified very few previous studies or other material to provide other sources of evidence on expected changes in lessees' behaviour.
+The study noted that not all lessees that are motivated to switch may actually do so, and estimated that the actual decline in overall EU leasing volumes may range from less than 0.1% to up to 3%. - FRAG has identified very few previous studies or other material to provide other sources of evidence on expected changes in lessees' behaviour.
 In a 2013 global survey of CFA Institute members with an interest in financial statement analysis, over 60% expressed the view that entities would continue to engage in leasing transactions regardless of any requirement to capitalise operating leases.
-Accordingly, this strand of evidence is consistent the findings of the economic study commissioned by EFRAG in that any change in the volume of leasing activity is expected to be modest. - 73 EFRAG also notes that there are a number of reasons why entities would continue to use leasing as one of their sources of finance.
-Leases provide advantages regardless of their accounting treatment.
-Leases offer more operational flexibility (for example, they allow the lessee to adapt the length of a contract to suit a specific need) and reduce exposure to any risk associated with the residual value of the assets.
-Lessors often provide additional services, and payments based on usage are more common than variable payments for purchases of similar assets.
-In some cases, tax rules related to leases may be more advantageous for lessees.
+Accordingly, this strand of evidence is consistent the findings of the economic study commissioned by EFRAG in that any change in the volume of leasing activity is expected to be limited. - 74 EFRAG also notes that there are a number of reasons why entities would continue to use leasing as one of their sources of finance.
+Leases provide advantages